The Last Spritz

 CreedEDP

 Aventus Cologne shares a name and not much else with the original.
-Where Aventus is a fruity chypre with smoky birch as the signature, Aventus Cologne is bright, citrusy, and aquatic.
-Mandarin, ginger, and bergamot up top, with a much cleaner cedar-musk base.
+Where Aventus is a fruity chypre with smoky birch as the signature, Aventus Cologne is bright, citrusy, and aromatic.
+Mandarin, ginger, spearmint, and pink pepper up top, with a much cleaner birch-tonka-cedar-musk base.

 We reach for this in summer when the original Aventus feels too dense.
 The juice still reads as Creed quality, the projection is gentler in a good way, and it works for daytime in a way the OG doesn't always manage.
 Six to eight hours of wear in heat.